-The presence of the centralized mobility anchor allows a mobile node to remain reachable after it has moved to a different network.
-The anchor point, among other tasks, ensures connectivity by forwarding packets destined to, or sent from, the mobile node.
-In practice, most of the deployed architectures today have a small number of centralized anchors managing the traffic of millions of mobile nodes.
-Compared with a distributed approach, a centralized approach is likely to have several issues or limitations affecting performance and scalability, which require costly network engineering to resolve.
+In the past decade a fair number of mobility protocols have been standardized [RFC6275] [RFC5944] [RFC5380] [RFC6301] [RFC5213].
+Although the protocols differ in terms of functions and associated message formats, they all employ a mobility anchor to allow a mobile node to remain reachable after it has moved to a different network.
+The anchor point, among other tasks, ensures connectivity by forwarding packets destined to, or sent from, the mobile node. a centrally deployed mobility anchor in the sense that the deployed architectures today have a small number of these anchors and the traffic of millions of mobile nodes in an operator network are typically managed by the same anchor.